JAForbes/sum-type/modules/fold/readme.md

 `fold` let's you specify different functions to handle different cases.

 If the case has a `value` property, it is passed into the provided function.

-#### What are static-sum-type/fold/dev and static-sum-type/fold/prod?

-These are different versions of the same function.

-Dev will check a variety of things before creating your function and before applying it.

-Prod will just try to execute immediately.

-Both functions are tiny (especially prod), but the idea is, you should design your app to not have runtime exceptions in production, so why pay the cost of error handling and introspection if you're confident you don't need it in production.

-Dev accepts a function that controls how the library responds to errors.

-Prod ignores whatever you pass to it.
-It's designed to have the same interface as dev without any type checking.
-It's just 11 lines of super verbose es5 code.

 #### What's a "Type"